 - Taking anti-inflammatory drugs (non-steroid)

-A frozen shoulder occurs as a result of thickening and contraction of the capsule of connective tissue which surrounds the shoulder which results to stiffness and pains on the shoulder from restricted movement.
+Frozen shoulder occurs as a result of thickening and contraction of the capsule of the connective tissue that surrounds the shoulder resulting in stiffness and pain on the shoulder from restricted movement.

-Frozen shoulder usually affects adults between the age of 40 to 60 and can occur as a result of diabetes, hypothyroidism, hyperthyroidism, Parkinson's disease, and heart disease.
-It can also occur after long-lasting immobilization of the shoulders after the injury, which is why an essential part of the shoulder recovery is physical therapy.
+Frozen shoulder usually affects adults between the age of 40 to 60 and can occur as a result of diabetes, hypothyroidism, hyperthyroidism, Parkinson's disease and heart disease.
+It can also occur after long-lasting immobilisation of the shoulders after the injury, which is why an essential part of the shoulder recovery is physical therapy.

-The use of anti-inflammatory drugs and physical therapy is the best way to treat a frozen shoulder, which has been proved to be effective in 90 percent of cases.
-For people that do not experience relief within the period of for two to three years, surgery can be the best alternative.
+The use of anti-inflammatory drugs and physical therapy is the best way to treat a frozen shoulder that has been proved to be effective in 90 percent of cases.
+For people that do not experience relief within the period of between two to three years, surgery can be the best alternative.

 When the head of the upper arm bone is partially forced out of the shoulder socket as a result of excessive use or injury and can result in shoulder instability.
-The sensation of an unstable joint can feel like a 'slipping' or 'catching' feeling in your shoulder.
-In case the bone comes out completely from the socket, it is referred to as dislocation, which is very painful.
-Unluckily, immediately the ligaments, tendons, and muscles around the shoulders become loose or torn that as a result can cause an increased likelihood of a repeated dislocation going forward.
+The sensation of an unstable joint can feel like a 'slipping' or 'catching' feeling in your shoulder and in worse cases the bone can come out from the socket completely that is referred to as a dislocation.
+Should this happen however, the ligaments, tendons and muscles around the shoulder immediately become loose or torn that as a result can cause an increased likelihood of a repeated dislocation going forward.

-The doctor needs to return the arm bone into the shoulder socket.
-Once treated, you will probably put on a sling for a few weeks.
+The doctor must return the arm bone into the shoulder socket.
+Once treated, you will probably be given a sling for a few weeks.
 For recurrent dislocations, shoulder operation may be necessary.

 You will often have to put on a sling or "figure 8" strap for three to eight weeks.
 Surgery may be important in case it is not a "clean break".
 Plates, screws or wires may be required during the operation.

-There is a kind of confusion between shoulder separation and shoulder dislocation but both are entirely different forms of injuries.
+There is a confusion between shoulder separation and shoulder dislocation with both being entirely different forms of injuries.
 Interruption of the connection between the shoulder blade and collarbone leads to shoulder separation.
 A shoulder separation occurs immediately after a fall onto the shoulder this is common in sports.

-Symptoms depend on how serious the separation is, but most of them still involve severe pain in the shoulder, swelling, bruising, and sometimes deformation.
+Symptoms depend on how serious the separation is, but most still involve severe pain in the shoulder, swelling, bruising and sometimes deformation.

 The severity of the injury plays an important role in the treatment of shoulder separation.
-A shoulder separation is categorized by doctors into six levels.
-Depending on the degree of severity of separation, the treatment may range from rest, ice, and a sling to surgical procedures.
+A shoulder separation is categorised by doctors into six levels.
+Depending on the degree of severity of separation, the treatment may range from rest, ice and a sling to surgical procedures.

 Rotator Cuff Tear

-The common cause of shoulder pain and disability in elderly is rotator cuff tear and can seriously hinder the performance of many daily activities, such as hair combing or dressing.
-This type of injury usually results from wearing down of the tendon, which occurs slowly over time but can also occur as a result of sudden trauma.
+The common cause of shoulder pain and disability in the elderly, is rotator cuff tear that can seriously hinder the performance of many daily activities, such as hair combing or dressing.
+This type of injury usually results from the wearing down of the tendon, which occurs slowly over time but can also occur as a result of sudden trauma.